Useful Notes / Hanover-Stuart Wars

 - Averted in the famous Glencoe Massacre, an event which still creates tensions in some parts of Scotland today, and is frequently referred to in much fiction.

 - The Troubles: Partially the result of the long-term fallout of this conflict.

-- Values Dissonance: To many modern eyes, at least, it does seem a bit odd to make such a worry over who is king.
+- Values Dissonance: To many modern eyes, at least, it does seem a bit odd to make such a fuss over who is king.